neoforged/Documentation/docs/datastorage/valueio.md

 ---
 # Value I/O

-The Value I/O system is another serialization tool used to provide indirect access to read from or write to the backing data element, such as [`CompoundTag`s for NBT][nbt]
+The Value I/O system is a standardized serialization method to manipulate data of some backing object, such as [`CompoundTag`s for NBT][nbt].

 ## Inputs and Outputs

-The Value I/O system is made up of two parts: a `ValueOutput` that objects write to during serialization, and a `ValueInput` that objects read from during deserialization.
-The implementing methods typically only take in the `ValueOutput` or `ValueInput` as its parameter, returning nothing.
-Then, using the I/O access, data is put in or gotten from, respectively, using some string key.
+The Value I/O system is made up of two parts: a `ValueOutput` that writes to the object during serialization, and a `ValueInput` that reads from the object during deserialization.
+Implementing methods typically take in the `ValueOutput` or `ValueInput` as its only parameter, returning nothing.
+The value I/O expects the backing object to be a dictionary of string keys to object values.
+Using the provided methods, the value I/O then read or writes information to the backing object.

 ```java
 // For some BlockEntity subclass